 In this article, we’ll dig into each one of these features: Why each is important and worth your consideration, the optimal settings for each feature, and how to configure those settings for your campaigns.

 The result?
 Lots of your emails miss your prospects’ inboxes and wind up in their spam folders instead.
-Google might even take it a step further and suspend your account.

 Optimal settings for email warm-up before sending cold email campaigns